Abner Haynes: Professional career

 Another notable game for Haynes was in 1962 on September 30 against the Buffalo Bills at the Cotton Bowl; he ran for 164 yards on just 16 attempts (10+ yards per carry), with two touchdown runs, one of 71 yards and one of 13 yards, in the Texans' 41–21 victory.

-Haynes was then traded to the Denver Broncos.
+Haynes was then traded to the Denver Broncos prior to the 1965 season.
+Haynes believed that the trade was retribution for his participation in several black players boycotting the 1965 American Football League All-Star game, which was supposed to be in New Orleans, due to the black players' mistreatment by hotels and businesses in New Orleans.
+The game was quickly moved to Houston after the players' protests.
+According to Haynes, he received a letter from the Chiefs' organization reprimanding him for his actions, and he was soon traded after.
 In 1965, he scored three rushing touchdowns, two receiving touchdowns, and returned one punt for a touchdown.
 He also led the league in kick returns (34), kick return yards (901), kick return average (26.5), and was fourth in the league in all-purpose yards (1,404).
 On Oct 17, he returned 3 kicks 140 yards for a franchise record 46.7 average.
 In 1966, he had 304 yards rushing and 480 receiving, but led the league with 11 fumbles and was let go.
 In 1967, he played for both the Miami Dolphins, and the New York Jets.

 During his 8 professional seasons, Haynes carried the ball 1,036 times for 4,630 yards, a 4.5 average; caught 287 passes for 3,535 yards, a 12.3 average, and 20 touchdowns; returned 85 punts for 875 yards, a 10.3 average, and 1 touchdown; and ran back 121 kickoffs for 3,025 yards, a 25.0 average, and 1 touchdown.
 His 12,065 combined yards is the American Football League record.
 Haynes had three games in which he gained 100 or more yards on 14 or fewer carries, and was selected to the All-Time All-AFL second-team.
-He has a program called "Heroes of Football" which connects former professional players with their communities.
-Haynes is a cousin of Sly Stone, Rose Stone, and Freddie Stone of Sly and the Family Stone.
+He had a program called "Heroes of Football" which connects former professional players with their communities.